Living - Places - Madison, Wisconsin, USA

 - Farm Fresh Atlas: Wisconsin's Farm Fresh Atlases; regional food guides include farms, farmers' markets, restaurants, stores and other businesses that sell local food and use sustainable production and business practices; most regions of Wisconsin

-- Library: Madison Public Library; city of Madison's public library
+- Library MPL: Madison Public Library; city of Madison's public library

 - Monona Terrace: Community and convention center; on Lake Monona, designed by Frank Lloyd Wright